electricant/netis-wf2419-router-hacking/README.md

-# Netis WF2419 Ruter Hacking
+# Netis WF2419 Router Hacking

 Notes, logs and code used in order to try to hack the firmware running on the Netis WF2419 router.